fishjam-dev/fishjam-docs/docs/getting_started/components/sip.md

 Makes a SIP connection with the specified provider.
-From this connection it consumes a remote RTP stream with G711 A-law audio and publishes through this connection all audio tracks from the [Room](REFLINK_TO_ROOM).
+From this connection it consumes a remote RTP stream with G711 A-law audio and publishes through this connection all audio tracks from the [Room](../room.md).

-Supports OPUS streams only.

 Read more about SIP [here](https://www.rfc-editor.org/rfc/rfc3261.html).